 Now that you’ve made some plans about what to do at the Cable-Tec Expo, let’s get out and explore the city!

 For most people, the French Quarter (Vieux Carré, or simply “The Quarter”) is the tourist attraction of New Orleans.
 It’s also the city’s oldest neighborhood.
-See Spanish architecture dating back to the late 1700s, experience the colourful nightlife on Bourbon Street, and enjoy the beautiful gardens located in and around Jackson Square.
+See Spanish architecture dating back to the late 1700s, experience the colorful nightlife on Bourbon Street, and enjoy the beautiful gardens located in and around Jackson Square.

 This district is often touted by musicians and historians as the apex of Creole culture and art within the United States.
-Many locals consider Tremé to be the true cultural center of New Orleans, and it is often referred to as birthplace of Jazz, as well as many forms of modern american dance.
+Many locals consider Tremé to be the true cultural center of New Orleans, and it is often referred to as the birthplace of Jazz, as well as many forms of modern American dance.
 Keep an eye out for great local soul food.

 Marigny and Bywater

-Just a short walk northeast from the French Quarter are two of New Orleans’ most interesting neighbourhoods.
+Just a short walk northeast from the French Quarter are two of New Orleans’ most interesting neighborhoods.
 Marigny and Bywater are contemporary bohemian districts where colorful buildings and apartments house local musicians and artists.
 You’ll find one-of-a-kind treasures in a variety of antique and vintage shops.
 Don’t miss Frenchmen Street, where the locals go to catch live music.